bbjiang2021/HBMProtocolPrediction/readme.txt

-% The code of HBM for cycling protocol prediction is available upon request to the lead contact Richard Braatz at braatz@mit.edu for the academic license.
+% The code of HBM for cycling protocol prediction is available upon request to B. Jiang at bbjiang@mit.edu for the academic license.
 The code of data processing is available without agreeing to a license.